OpenNMT/OpenNMT-py/README.md

     - The corpus size is used for the balanced mixing of corpora within a task.
     - It could also be used to ensure shards of even size, but this is not yet implemented.

-1. Some parameters are currently not possible to override in train conf.
+1. Some parameters are currently not possible to override in train data config.

     - Length of n-best list for sampling (prepopulated during vocabulary construction).
     - Should at least warn if attempting to change the value (now just silently ignored).